 #SidebySide SUPPORT SERVICES

 On 10 October 2017, Soldier On extended our support services to all those service personnel from national security agencies who have served, and continue to serve, side by side with the ADF.
-This includes individuals, and their families, from Australian Federal Police, Australian Border Force, Department of Foreign Affairs and Trade and other security agencies.
+This includes individuals and their families from the Australian Federal Police, Australian Border Force, Department of Foreign Affairs and Trade and other security agencies.

 Securing and protecting Australia in complex environments, domestically and globally, requires integrated multiagency and multidisciplinary teams of national security agency service personnel to work side by side, both on and offshore, and this should be no different at home.

 We support those who serve today, tomorrow, and into the future.